jch/whatcodecraves.com/README.md

 ## Overview

-An article is a folder with a markdown document and any associated assets.
+An article is a folder with a markdown document named `index.text`.
 When an article is requested, it is rendered as html with the layout, and cached.
 Cache expiration is based on file modification timestamps.